-From January 2020 Birmingham City Council will be implementing a Clean Air Zone (CAZ), meaning that unless vehicles meet certain emissions requirements, there will be a charge for entering the zone in the city centre.
+- In 2021 Birmingham City Council will be implementing a Clean Air Zone (CAZ) to improve air quality.
+This will mean that unless vehicles meet certain air pollutant emissions requirements, there will be a charge for entering the zone in the city centre.

 The key objective of the Business Breathes website is to provide information and guidance for businesses, to support their transition to the cleanest possible vehicles, and in particular, those with zero carbon emissions.